elbachir-one/ArchMega/README.md

 git clone https://github.com/elbachir-one/ArchMega

-### Step 4: copy the "ArchMega.sh" to the root.
+### Step 4: copy the "archMega.sh" to the root.

-cp ArchMega/ArchMega.sh /root
+cp ArchMega/archMega.sh /root

 ### Step 5: make the script executable.

-chmod +x ArchMega.sh
+chmod +x archMega.sh

 ### Step 6: run the script.

-./ArchMega.sh
+./archMega.sh

 Note1: The script is going to launch cfdisk and you have to creat 3 partition, the first one is EFI and the second is the SWAP partition and the 3 is the filesystem in this order.